vygr/ChrysaLisp/docs/lisp/charclass.md

 ## Testing for membership with `bfind`

-`(bfind char cls) -> idx | :nil` is simply a binary search of a string for a given character.
+`(bfind char cls) -> idx | :nil` is a binary search of a string for a given character.
 It returns the index of the found character or `:nil`.

 ```lisp
 (bfind "C" +char_class_upper)